touchHLE/touchHLE/README.md

 It would be desirable to eventually support Android.
 That is probably not too much work.

-Since the current targets are desktop operating systems, touch input is simulated via mouse input or the right analog stick on a game controller, and accelerometer input (rotation only) is simulated via the left analog stick on a game controller.
+Since the current targets are desktop operating systems, touch input is simulated via mouse input or the right analog stick on a game controller, and accelerometer input (rotation only) is simulated via the left analog stick on a game controller. **Real accelerometer support coming soon, but not in the first release.**

 ## Development status